masumsoftdev/countries-states-cities-packagist/README.md

-# Countries, States, Cities PHP Package
+# Countries, States, Cities, Phone Codes, Country ISO2 Code PHP Package

 A PHP package that provides information about countries, states, cities, ISO2 codes, and phone codes.
 This package is designed for easy integration into PHP applications to fetch location-related data.